 - Compliance: Regulatory and legislative changes related to customer data security.

 - Immature digital culture: Leaders must create an organizational culture that is open to continuous improvement where all stakeholders are on board with this ongoing transformation.
 Everyone must be willing to identify and abandon outdated and inefficient processes and replace them with better, up-to-date solutions.

 The pillars of digital transformation

 - The information system: This is the key aspect of digital transformation.
-It is at the heart of the whole process.
-For this, it is important to collect and store customer, product and order information, so as to enrich the system.
+It is at the heart of the whole process and it is important to collect and store customer, product, and order information, to enrich the system.

 How to implement your digital transformation?

 - Step 1: Assess your company’s current digital situation

 Before taking any action, you need to ask yourself the following questions: